symunona/eloquent_javascript_admin_js/README.md

 Description
 -----------
-This is an output of a learning project by making an extensible frontend application for a predefined API.
+This is an output of a learning project by making an extendable frontend application for a predefined API.
 Learning project, not able to use in production.

 The predefined backend API is a simple file server in Node.js from